CharlotteGore/easing/Readme.md

-# Easing
+# Easing / gm-easing

-  Cubic-bezier based easing generator/helper, abstracting the ["Bezier"](http://github.com/CharlotteGore/bezier) module.

-  This module supports two types of easing based on Bezier curves:

-  - Presets and CSS3 Curves use the "value of Y when X(n) === time" system.
-  - Arbitrary custom curves (that are not forced to use 0,0 and 1,1 and the start and end points) use "the value of Y at time" system instead.

-  Generating an easer returns a function which takes an input ratio of between 0 and 1 which returns the eased output ratio (which may not always been between 0 and 1).
+  Fluent Easing function provider with built in Bezier Curve based easing functions and exact clones of CSS3 transition built-ins, plus the ability to use your own custom easing functions.

+  This module can be used for animations, audio and games and anything else.

+  Easing functions take a time value, `t` between 0 and 1 and return an eased time value.

 ## Installation